Service opportunities in local specialty clinics

 • The Asian Health Initiative Free Clinic focuses on serving the needs of the Asian community through ongoing health care.

-• Noor Community Clinic serves the Muslim community, which provides routine medical care and physical examinations, treatment for non-emergency illnesses, screenings for diabetes mellitus, high blood pressure and STDs, and health education services.
+• Noor Community Clinic serves the Muslim community, and provides routine medical care and physical examinations, treatment for non-emergency illnesses, screenings for diabetes mellitus, and health education services.

 The Wexner Medical Center's Healthy Community Day

-Our Healthy Community Day, an annual event every fall, provides the community with free health screenings and medical information.
-Students typically volunteer with this event to gain additional experience working with the public.
+Our Healthy Community Day, an annual event that provides the community with free health screenings and medical information.
+Medical students volunteer for this event to talk to community members about health education topics or assist with healthcare services.